NLaff/Lafferty.co-v2/content/blog/How to be a great start-up employee.md

 I was initially hired to do only one of those things, but as I was recognized for performing at a high level I was handed more responsibilities.
 Those lead to big promotions, raises, and equity grants.

 I more than doubled my salary over that time.
 Come along as I share what worked for me on how to be a great start-up employee.

+Getting a start-up job starts with a great cover letter.
+Learn how to [write an amazing cover letter](/blog/cover-letters/)

 ## Master your tools